Introduction to Numerical Analysis

 |Date Due||Problem Set||Solutions|

-The final project for 18.330 is an exploration of a topic of your choice in numerical analysis.
-Typically this will be some numerical algorithm that we did not cover thoroughly in the course, although this is not the only possible choice.
+The final project for 18.330 is an exploration and implementation of a numerical algorithm of your choice.
+Typically this will be algorithm that we did not cover in class or an extended/improved version of an algorithm that we did cover, although these are not the only choices.

 You have considerable leeway in choosing a topic of interest to you and structuring your report in a way that is appropriate for the topic you choose, but your project must incorporate all of the following elements: